SAP/openui5-docs/docs/What's_New_in_OpenUI5_1.58_b28edde.md

 #### UI5 Inspector

-The latest version 0.9.5 of the UI5 Inspector includes two main features:

 -   Now it supports a dark theme, for when you use Google Development Tools in dark mode.

 -   In previous versions, the UI5 Inspector did not properly display composite binding structures.
 Now it shows all parts of the bindings on the *Bindings* tab, including individual models, paths, and values.
 Clicking on the model link displays the whole model with all values.